wechaty/wechaty/README.md

 set WECHATY_LOG=verbose
 ```

-Tips: You may want to have more scroll buffer size in your CMD window in windows.
+Tips: You may want to have more scroll buffer size in your CMD window in Windows.

 ```bat
 mode con lines=32766